acidburnmonkey/Rname/README.md

 ## Note

-It will ask to overwrite if the file already exist, but It wont overwrite a directory that is not empty.
+It will ask to overwrite if the file already exist, but It won't overwrite a directory that is not empty.

 # Installation